Family Stories

 11. Mary Drake b.
 20 Apr 1810, bap.
 15 Dec 1812

-* All were all baptised in Stoke Damerel, but the venue for the baptisms of Hannah and James in 1800 and 1801 was listed as Princes Street Independent, presumably the Princes Street Congregational Chapel.
+* All were all baptised in Stoke Damerel, however, the venue for the baptisms of Hannah and James in 1800 and 1801 was listed as Princes Street Independent, presumably the Princes Street Congregational Chapel.

-(What I can categorically say is that this isn't the Thomas Drake, born 1751, that had been attached to this family on one website, when it was even stated on the baptism that the child had died within days.
+What I can categorically say is that this isn't the Thomas Drake, bap.
+1751, cited on one website, when it was even clearly stated on the baptism that the child had died within days.
 Still, when you're wishfully attempting to claim descent from the infamous Sir Francis, why allow such minor inconvenience (or pesky genealogical standards) get in the way?
-The other question, of course, is what, if any, link is there between this Drake family and the famous Devon-born slaver, pirate/privateer, bowls player and trouncer of the Armada?
-Absolutely no idea whatsoever.
-Can't disprove one [yet] either.
-What I did discover during this research is that Drake is a surprisingly common name around Devon.
-Reckon he had a bike!)
+So what, if any, link is there between this Drake family and the famous Devon-born slaver, pirate / privateer, bowls player and trouncer of the Armada?
+Still absolutely no idea, but I can't disprove one [yet] either.
+What I did discover is that Drake is a surprisingly common name around Devon.
+Reckon he had a bike!

 John Byatt and Elizabeth Leaper